Jacqueline Avent Concerto Competition

 Do I have to let the SSMF Staff know that I want to apply before the Festival begins?

 Yes.
-To enter, fill out the web form AND upload a scanned copy of the piano accompaniment no later than May 21st, 2020.
+To enter, fill out the web form, include your pre-screening link AND upload a scanned copy of the piano accompaniment no later than the deadline, which will be announced to admitted participants when the registration information is distributed.

 May I use music?